France toughens COVID-19 testing rules for non-EU travellers

-PARIS (Reuters) - France has announced that people travelling from non-EU countries will no longer be able to get into the country by presenting a negative result from a quick, readily-available COVID-19 test.
+PARIS (Reuters) - People travelling from non-EU countries to France will no longer be allowed enter by presenting a negative result from a quick COVID-19 test, but cross-Channel truck drivers will be exempt, the French government said on Friday.

 If lateral flow or antigen tests are not accepted, travellers will have to seek PCR tests.

-They can take several days to produce the results, and are less widely available in Britain for people who don’t have a medical justification for getting tested.
+They can take several days to produce the results, and are less widely available in Britain for people who do not have a medical justification for getting tested.

+For the past several weeks, France has been requiring people who enter France from Britain to prove they do not have COVID-19.
+Both PCR and antigen tests have been accepted.

+The quicker tests have been heavily used by truck drivers transporting goods across the Channel between Britain and France, and helped unblock a backlog of trucks that briefly disrupted supplies of goods at the end of December.

 Our Standards: The Thomson Reuters Trust Principles.